 On April 9, 2021, Ms. Diamond filed a motion for a preliminary injunction, requesting that the court order GDC to protect her from attacks and retaliation and provide her necessary care.
 The U.S. Department of Justice filed a statement of interest on April 22, 2021.
-A hearing will be held at the U.S. District Court in Macon, Georgia, beginning on May 12, 2021 at 9:30 a.m.
+A hearing was held at the U.S. District Court for the Middle District of Georgia in Macon, Georgia, on May 12-13, 2021.

 Ashley Diamond is a Black trans woman and prisoners’ rights activist from Rome, Georgia, whose landmark lawsuit challenging the cruel and unusual treatment of incarcerated trans people by the Georgia Department of Corrections (GDC) made national headlines in 2015.
 Following her re-entry into GDC custody after a technical parole violation, Ashley is once again trying to survive brutal and unrelenting abuse and mistreatment as a trans woman in GDC men's prisons.
 She has faced repeated sexual assaults, denial of vital healthcare, and other threats to her safety.